tonyaldon/etrad/README.md

 # Videos

-1. Using swiper & rgrep into emacs
+1. Using swiper & rgrep into emacs: see on [youtube](https://youtu.be/EOAJnIDqWH0).

 # License
 Project under MIT license